onap/vnfrqts-requirements/docs/Chapter8.rst

 d. – Requirement List
 ==================================

-R-11200: The VNF MUST keep the scope of a Cinder volume module, when it exists, to be 1:1 with the VNF Base Module or Incremental Module.
+R-11200: The VNF **MUST** keep the scope of a Cinder volume module, when it exists, to be 1:1 with the VNF Base Module or Incremental Module.

-R-01334: The VNF **MUST** conform to the NETCONF RFC 5717, “Partial Lock Remote Procedure Call”.
+R-01334: The VNF **MUST** conform to the NETCONF RFC 5717, "Partial Lock Remote Procedure Call".

 R-51910: The VNF **MUST** provide all telemetry (e.g., fault event records, syslog records, performance records etc.) to ONAP using the model, format and mechanisms described in this section.